-The most popular dining table shape, rectangular designs are a familiar feature in many homes.
-There are many reasons for this, but one of the key factors in selecting a rectangular table is that its long, narrow design lends itself to large-scale entertaining—something we rarely say no to.
+The most common shape, rectangular dining tables are a familiar feature in many homes.
+There are many reasons for this, but one of the key factors in selecting a rectangular design is that this long, narrower table lends itself to large-scale entertaining—something we rarely say no to.

 In many ways, round designs are the most versatile of all dining-table shapes.
-The circular shape helps to casually create a sense of intimacy, encouraging everyone seated around the table to chat as one group, rather than only with those in their immediate vicinity (a drawback of large, rectangular shapes).
+Perfect for family gatherings, the circular shape helps to casually create a sense of intimacy, encouraging everyone seated around the table to chat as one group, rather than only with those in their immediate vicinity (a drawback of large, rectangular shapes).
 Look for a round table with a pedestal base—these offer the most leg room, and remove any concerns about guests contending with awkwardly placed table legs.

-If you need to save space in a dining or open-plan living area, look no further than our versatile range of extendable dining tables—additional leaves offer the potential to extend a table by up to three times its size.
-This means that, when opened to their full length, they can practically fit your entire extended family (a possible overestimation, but you get the idea).
-Suited to special occasions and spontaneous dinner parties, these clever dining tables seat lots of guests but, with the extra leaves removed, are also perfect for everyday use in smaller spaces.
+If you need to save space in a dining room or open-plan living area, look no further than our versatile range of extendable tables—additional leaves offer the potential to extend a table by up to three times its size.
+Suited to special occasions and spontaneous dinner parties, these clever dining tables seat lots of guests but, with the extra leaves removed, are also perfect for everyday use in a tight space.

 The shape of a table itself is only one part of the picture—remember, you’ll need seating too, and this all has to fit comfortably within a particular space.
 Here are a few additional tips when choosing the best table design for your needs.

 Consider your seating carefully: Consider the relationship between your seating and the table.
 Are chairs the best option, or would a bench be better?
-If you opt for dining chairs, measure the height of the chairs to make sure they will fit underneath the table, leaving enough space for diners’ legs.
+If you opt for dining chairs, measure the height of the chairs and check your table dimensions to make sure they will fit together, leaving enough space for diners’ legs.
 Pay particular attention to the dimensions of dining chairs with arms; these take up more space generally, but more still if they don’t tuck under the table top when not in use.
 For further inspiration, have a look at our guide to choosing a dining chair.

 Leave enough space: It’s important to leave enough room around the table (so diners can slide their chairs out easily) and also between each chair (to avoid clashing elbows when eating or gesturing emphatically during conversation!).
 There should be a distance of at least 31” between the wall and the dining table and there should be approximately 12” between each chair.
 For more in-depth advice, check out our guide to choosing the right size dining table.

 Indoor or garden dining?
 If you’re looking for a table that can stand up to life outdoors, too, you may want to know that many of our round and rectangular dining tables are also suitable for al fresco dining.
-The next time you decide to update your dining room or think about dining table décor ideas, take a peek at our roundup of garden tables that also work indoors.
+The next time you decide to update your dining room or think about dining table décor ideas, take a peek at our roundup of outdoor tables, which also work indoors.